-Researchers have also emphasized on the social costs associated with the externalities generated by the private use of cars.
-The emphasis is on the fact that the legislation and standards related to the use of these vehicles should address the negative externalities relevant to the cars utility.
+Researchers have also emphasized the social costs associated with the externalities generated by the private use of cars.
+The emphasis is on the fact that the legislation and standards related to the use of these vehicles should address the negative externalities relevant to the utility of the car.
 A deeper study into the transportation system reveals that the vehicles are connected to the diverse and rapidly changing road network where the most important entities are automobiles, public transport, highways, traffic regulation system, and society and government entities.
-If these are the prime entities, then how about the energy system that drives the automobiles network?
+If these are the prime entities, then how about the energy system that drives the automobile network?
 Does this influence externalities and should it be part of the transport system analysis when considering and assessing the impact of externalities?

 Figure 5: Social Costs - Causes and Effects (extracted/processed by the author).

-Another externality caused as a result of the private use of car is congestion of that leads to traffic and roads blockage.
-The costs associated with regards to society as a result of traffic and congestion include the value of time and quality of the trip.
-The value and cost associated with the business trips is relatively more than that related to the personal trips.
+Another externality caused as a result of the private use of the cars is congestion that leads to traffic and road blockage.
+The costs associated with society as a result of traffic and congestion include the value of time and quality of the trip.
+The value and cost associated with business trips are relatively more than that related to personal trips.
 Lastly, the externality of crashes and accidents has high societal costs in terms of risks related to the health of drivers as well as pedestrians and other drivers.
 The two aspects to be considered when estimating the costs related to crashes are the value of life and the costs related to damages.
-The damages cost include both direct costs and the value of the years lost to the crash.
+The damages cost includes both direct costs and the value of the years lost to the crash.
 A comprehensive cost assessment must be done to analyze the effects of this externality and the societal costs in totality.

-What measures can the government then take to encourage the use of personal cars and to mitigate the risks and society costs associated with the negative externalities.
+What measures can the government then take to encourage the use of personal cars and mitigate the risks and social costs associated with the negative externalities?
 Button (1994) has proposed a model that considers all related aspects and economic causes that spark externalities.
-Policy makers and government entities should take into consideration the complete impact of the costs incurred by the environmental effects and other externalities and based on the analysis devise remedial standards and pricing strategies.
-When estimating costs related to the impact of externalities for the use of private cars like congestion, pollution, noise and crashes costs, all estimates should be considered like value of health, time, safety, life and trip.
+Policymakers and government entities should take into consideration the complete impact of the costs incurred by the environmental effects and other externalities and based on the analysis devise remedial standards and pricing strategies.
+When estimating costs related to the impact of externalities for the use of private cars like congestion, pollution, noise and crash costs, all estimates should be considered like the value of health, time, safety, life and trip.

 The prime solution is to define the property or ownership rights clearly so that externalities are limited due to the element of accountability.
 The Government should establish regulations, taxation and proper policies to minimize the risk of these externalities.
-Private car owners who are polluters should be taxed or penalized and standards be set for the optimal level of hydrocarbons and other pollutant emissions.
-Use of filters and gadgets in vehicles to minimize pollution should be ensured.
-Similarly laws for noise through horns and engine maintenance should be established to minimize social costs associated with this externality.
+Private car owners who are polluters should be taxed or penalized and standards are set for the optimal level of hydrocarbons and other pollutant emissions.
+The use of filters and gadgets in vehicles to minimize pollution should be ensured.
+Similarly, laws for noise through horns and engine maintenance should be established to minimize social costs associated with this externality.

 Button, Kenneth., 1994.
 Alternative Approaches toward Containing Transport Externalities: An International Comparison Transportation Research.
 A Vol. 28A No. 4 PP. 289-305.